DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 console.log(grid.range.getRange()); // -> null
 ~~~

-To make the process of unselecting a range more flexible, you can apply the related events of the `range` object:
+To reset a range more flexibly, you can apply the related events of the `range` object:

 - [`afterResetRange`](grid/api/rangeselection/afterresetrange_event.md)
 - [`beforeResetRange`](grid/api/rangeselection/beforeresetrange_event.md)

 ## Getting the range selection

 You can get the current selection range.
 For this, use the [`getRange()`](grid/api/rangeselection/getrange_method.md) method of the `range` object.
-It returns the object of selection range or `null` if no range is set.
-The following example shows retrieving of the current range:
+It returns the selection range object, or `null` if no range is set.
+The following example shows how to get the current range:

 ~~~jsx {15}
 const grid = new dhx.Grid("grid_container", {